 Many companies reach out to their customers only when they need to.
 This commonly includes immediately after a sale, with announcement a policy change or with news of a shift within the company.
 Rarely do companies touch base “just because”, and it’s shocking because many customers complain that it’s difficult to find support when they need it.

-Personalized communication goes beyond using someone’s name.
-It means recognizing when someone’s been a customer for five years vs. five months and adjusting messaging accordingly.
-It also means presenting solutions that are uniquely relevant on a per-customer basis: sharing helpful how-to Personalized Videos following a specific purchase, cross-selling popular add-on or related products, reminding customers to take advantage of a warranty or free service.
+Personalised communication goes beyond using someone’s name.
+It means recognising when someone’s been a customer for five years vs. five months and adjusting messaging accordingly.
+It also means presenting solutions that are uniquely relevant on a per-customer basis: sharing helpful how-to Personalised Videos following a specific purchase, cross-selling popular add-on or related products, reminding customers to take advantage of a warranty or free service.

 Additionally, whenever possible, resist sending emails from a email@example.com address.
 If someone has a question or response and cannot easily keep the chain of communication in motion, they’ll grow frustrated.

 The lesson here is to personalise communication on both sides – send your communication from a specific individual (or group of individuals for a scalable response system) and allow someone to simply hit “reply” if they want to reply.

 Once upon a time, Blockbuster was everyone’s preferred destination for a movie rental and a box of microwave popcorn.
 They were like Starbucks – every neighborhood had one and they were pretty much always busy.

 Then came along a crazy little start-up called Netflix, a subscription-based DVD rental service that eliminated late fees and offered a competitive alternative to Blockbuster’s $5-a-pop 2-day rentals.